Continuous Speculative Decoding for Autoregressive Image Generation: Additional Experiments

 \subsection{Visualization of Acceptance}

-We visualize the acceptance and rejection of each token through a 2D heatmap.
-As shown in Figure~\ref{fig:figure_more_accept}, dark green blocks represent tokens that have been accepted, while light green blocks represent tokens that have been rejected.
+We visualize the acceptance and rejection region of each position through a 2D heatmap.
+As shown in \Figref{fig:figure_more_accept}, dark green blocks represent accepted tokens, while light green blocks represent rejected.
 We observe that tokens representing backgrounds or regions with simpler textures tend to be accepted.
 In contrast, more detailed positions are more likely to be rejected.